 The Free Trade Agreement covers trade in industrial products, including fish and other marine products, and processed agricultural products.
 In addition, individual EFTA States (Iceland, Norway and Switzerland) and Tunisia concluded bilateral agreements on basic agricultural products, which form part of the instruments creating the free trade area.

 The main objective of the Agreement (Article 1) is to achieve the liberalisation of trade in goods in conformity with Article XXIV of the GATT 1994.
-By 1 July 2008, customs duties on almost all industrial products will have been eliminated.

 The Agreement also includes provisions relating to the elimination of other trade barriers as well as trade-related disciplines including rules of competition, state monopolies and subsidies.
 Moreover, the Agreement contains provisions on the protection of intellectual property, investment, services, current payments and capital movements, government procurement, economic co-operation and institutional and procedural matters.
 The Agreement establishes a Joint Committee which supervises its application and provides for binding arbitration.

 The Agreement consists of ten Chapters, 46 Articles, six Annexes and one Record of Understanding.
 The Agreement covers the following main subjects:

 - Trade in Goods

 The Agreement provides for effective market access for industrial goods in terms of tariffs and rules of origin, creating EU parity for EFTA exports to Tunisia.
 Since 1 July 2008, almost all industrial goods originating in the EFTA States enjoy duty free access into Tunisia (Article 6 and Annex IV).
 Tunisian exports into the EFTA States are duty-free since the entry into force of the Agreement.